 Largest Employers in Massachusetts.
-The following inset lists the 19 largest private employers in Massachusetts based upon employment covered by the Unemployment Insurance system for FY 2016.
-The 2016 list is nearly identical to the 2015 list, except the TJX Companies is among the top 19 and Tufts University is no longer in the top listing.
-As noted, the list does not include employers whose headquarters are located outside of Massachusetts, and it may not include some employers who do business in the state under multiple legal names or register each facility as a separate employer.
+The following inset lists the 25 largest private employers in Massachusetts based upon employment covered by the Unemployment Insurance system for June 2016.
+The 2016 list is nearly identical to the 2015 list, except for the addition of the TJX Companies and the removal of Tufts University.
+As noted, the list may not include some employers who do business in the state under multiple legal names or register each facility as a separate employer.